dlr-gtlab/python-module/README.md

 # GTlab Python Module

-This module integrates Python into GTlab.
+This module embeds Python into GTlab.
 Python is an interpreted programming language that is suitable for script programming.
 Scripts are small programs that are usually implemented within one source code file.
-A Python interpreter reads the source files and executes the instructions defined in them.
-The GTlab Python Module integrates three interfaces into GTlab which make it possible to execute Python scripts using a Python interpreter.
-By using the interfaces the central data model can be modified and the preliminary engine design can be controlled with Python scripts.
+A Python Interpreter reads the source code file and executes the instructions defined in them.
+The Python Module offers the possibility to define and execute process chains by using Python.
+This increases the flexibility of process chains and enables the extension of GTlab's calculation method without source code access and C++ knowledge.
+To use these advantages the Python Module extends GTlab by the following three interfaces.

 * <b>Python Console</b>

-    The GTlab Python Module integrates a Python Console into GTlab.
+    The Python Module integrates a Python Console into GTlab.
 This is available via the Python Console tab next to the Application tab (Fig. 1).
     The Python Console allows you to navigate through projects and read and modify data from the central data model using Python code.
 It provides an